 Okay, maybe you don’t have much or any outdoor space.
 Or, perhaps it’s not spring and seed packets are hard to find.
 But you could also start an indoor salad garden by using the produce from your local grocery store!

 Begin in the produce aisle of your local supermarket.
-Toss in a couple bunches of celery and and couple of heads of Romaine lettuce (or other lettuce attached to an intact base), a few small onions, and several packages of the fresh herbs you use most: basil, oregano, mint, thyme, sage, rosemary.
-You’ll want stems four to six inches long.
+Toss in a couple of bunches of celery and and couple of heads of Romaine lettuce (or other lettuce attached to an intact base), a few small onions, and several packages of the fresh herbs that you use most: basil, oregano, mint, thyme, sage, rosemary.
+You’ll want stems 4 to 6 inches long.

 Head for the organic section to collect a couple of sweet potatoes, a few beets, a few large radishes, and a few unwaxed turnips.
 Why organic?
 You’ll want your roots to sprout, and many conventionally grown root vegetables have been sprayed to prevent sprouting.

 These vegetables comprise your garden starters.
 The cost is negligible, because you get to eat a lot of what you’ve bought.

 You’ll also need: